orizens/orizens.com/src/pages/blog/2015-12-11-automating-javascript-testing-deploy-with-travis-ci-part-3.md

 **First**, I setup my username email of github in travis virtual machine.

-**Second**, I&#8217;m using &#8220;**npm run release**&#8221; script that I defined.
-Eventually, this script created a &#8220;dist&#8221; directory, which includes a bundled minified version of the app (ready to deploy).
+**Second**, I'm using &#8220;**npm run release**" script that I defined.
+Eventually, this script created a &#8220;dist" directory, which includes a bundled minified version of the app (ready to deploy).

 **Finally**, the process shifts to the dist directory, creates a new git repository, add & commit the files to the local repository and with the new secured github token, push this directory contents to echoes repository (and also overrides the history for this branch).

 #### A Note about not keeping the history:

 I tried several commands for checking out the actual gh-pages of echoes in order to keep the history, but have come to a dead end each time.
-I do see a reason to keep history of production version with some strategy (release tags, commit messaged or other) so I&#8217;m still investigating this.
+I do see a reason to keep history of production version with some strategy (release tags, commit messaged or other) so I'm still investigating this.

 ## Final Notes